WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 ## Installing system requirements

-RSuite not only checks system against dependency requirements but also can update your system.
+R Suite not only checks system against dependency requirements but also can update your system.
 Pay attention that to install system libraries privilege access is usually required.
 To update your system use following command:

 ```bash